MatiasG19/arduino-remote-switch/docs/BuildInstructions.md

 1. Turn off Arduino and PC and detach from power.
 2. Install USB internal header on the PC's motherboard.
 See your motherboard manual for a free USB header.
-3. Wire cables between your PC and Arduino like following and close the case:
+3. Wire cables between your PC and Arduino like following and close the case.
-   // TODO Picture wiring of schematic
 4. Connect Arduino to the USB header.
 5. Connect the shield to ethernet to router.
 6. Restore power to PC again.
 Arduino should turn on.